-Nobel Prizes connected with Uppsala University
+Nobel laureates affiliated with Uppsala University

 Allvar Gullstrand, Professor of Ophthalmiatrics (eye diseases), was awarded the Nobel Prize in Physiology or Medicine in 1911.
 He was both a theoretician and a practitioner, and among other things developed new instruments for eye examinations.